cybera/synthi/manual/src/sections/ComputedDatasets.md

 ## Python transformations

-ADI currently supports making a computed dataset by supplying a Python code block.
+Synthi currently supports making a computed dataset by supplying a Python code block.
 Other languages may be supported in the future.
 Here's what a transformation looks like on the platform:

 ![transformation-example](../images/transformation-example.png)